Community Projects

 • West Quad Building (Room 203)

-Put together personal hygiene kits to be distributed by local shelters and schools and make inspirational cards for the Snack Attack Pack and Literacy Kits.
+Put together personal hygiene kits to be distributed by local shelters and schools, and make inspirational bookmarks for books that will go into Muncie’s Little Free Libraries.

-• What to wear: Your 2023 UW Day of Action shirt, comfortable shoes/pants
+• What to wear: Your 2025 United Way Day of Action shirt, comfortable shoes/pants

 • Project will take place in the Atrium dining area

-Assemble 200 literacy kits – Includes a free children’s book, craft ideas and supplies, and other resources – to help Muncie BY5 kick-start reading and learning at home.
+Assemble 200 literacy kits – including a free children’s book, craft ideas and supplies, and other resources – to help kick-start reading and learning at home for families.

-• What to Wear: Your 2023 UW Day of Action shirt, comfortable shoes/pants
+• What to Wear: Your 2025 United Way Day of Action shirt, comfortable shoes/pants

 • Project will take place at Emens